dret/lectures/webinar-2020/README.md

-# 2020 Catalyst Webinar Series
+# Around the Corner: Business and IT Virtual Series

-Slides for 2020 Catalyst Webinar Series presentations.
+Slides for "Around the Corner: Business and IT Virtual Series" presentations.

 ## License